spencerwi/Comparators.js/README.md

 );
 ```

-At [work](http://siftit.com/), I've run across situations where I need multi-key sorting in my Backbone collections  -- which can sort themselves using the same type of comparator function as [`Array.prototype.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) expects.

-So the simplest solution for me was to bridge this interest and this need by writing a Javascript comparator-function generator with the same(ish) syntax as the upcoming Java8 Comparator interface.
+So the simplest solution for me was to bridge this need and this interest by writing a Javascript comparator-function generator with the same(ish) syntax as the upcoming Java8 Comparator interface.

 Usage and examples